 The Metrics view is currently provided as a Beta feature.

-For the Live environment only, more than one container instance may be serving the project.
+For the Live environment only, more than one container instance may be serving the application.
 In this case the metrics represent the total memory and CPU consumption across all the instances.
 In normal operation, each instance will experience roughly equal resource consumption.
 However it is possible that processes running in one container can consume excessive resources in that instance alone.
 In such a cases, although the overall consumption may appear to be within limits, the affected container can cause errors in the running application.

 You can select the period of the charts, and also zoom in for more detail by dragging over a particular section.